The uphill battle to repatriate India's stolen treasures | DW | 30.05.2021

 That year, India's solicitor general, the country's top lawyer, stated at a Supreme Court hearing in New Delhi that the diamond "was neither stolen nor taken away … It was given voluntarily by Ranjit Singh [the king of Punjab] to the British as compensation for help in the Sikh wars [in the 19th century]."

-The statement appeared shortly after Prince William and his wife Kate, the Duchess of Cambridge, had visited New Delhi and had met Prime Minister Narendra Modi.
+The statement appeared shortly after Prince William and his wife Catherine, the Duchess of Cambridge, visited New Delhi and met Prime Minister Narendra Modi.
 Should Prince William one day ascend the throne and the Duchess become queen consort, she is expected to wear the crown with the diamond.
 Incidentally, the diamond is traditionally considered "unlucky" for men.

 The Indian government's declaration triggered a public outcry, and four years later, the government again appealed to the UK to return the treasures.
 Subsequently, the UK Foreign and Commonwealth Office replied, "The British Museum Act 1963 prevents our national museums from removing items … the government has no plan to change the law."